espressomd/espresso/doc/sphinx/analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 :meth:`espressomd.analyze.Analysis.particle_non_bonded_energy`

-Returns the non-bonded (short-range) energy contribution of a single particle.
+Returns the non-bonded energy contribution from a single particle.

 .. _Momentum of the system: